mateusgomes01/peertube-db-schema/minimundo.md

 One user may subscribe to many channels.
 One channel may be subscribed by many users.

 One video can have many comments.
 A comment may belongs to one video only.
+A user may comment on a video.
+One video may be commented by many users.
+A comment may have a donation to the channel owner by the user making that comment.
+A donation has a value.
+A comment has an author, created_at, updated_at and text.

 A user may be a Common user or and Admin.
-An Admin may delete many users and a user may be deleted by deleted by one admin.
+An Admin may delete many users and a user may be deleted by one admin.

-A user donating one donation may donate to one channel.
-A channel may receive many donations from a user.
-A channel may receive one donation from many users.
+A user may makes many comments.
+One comment may be made by one user.